leomccormack/sparta-site/content/docs/plugins/ultrasonicsuperhearing.md

 ## Auralising the captured ultrasonic sound sources

-The audio plugin renders the 6 microphone signals to the 2 binaural channels.
+The audio plug-in renders the 6 microphone signals to the 2 binaural channels.
 It employs the DoA estimation, pitch-shifting, and binauralisation, as described and used for the listening tests conducted in [1].

 <img src="UltrasonicArray_ProcessingDiagram.png" alt="" style="max-width: 85%"/></br>